deeplab-team/deeplab-team.github.io/README.md

 1. create a markdown file following the naming rule of `YYYY-MM-DD-TITLE.md` in `_posts`.

-2. write the below suffix.
+2. write the below prefix.
 ```
 ---
 layout: post